Tuesday, May 16, 2017

 -“With the dawn of the third century the rough outlines of a recognized penitential system were beginning to take shape.
 In spite of the ingenious arguments of certain scholars, there are still no signs of a sacrament of private penance (i.e. confession to a priest, followed by absolution and the imposition of a penance) such as Catholic Christendom knows to-day.
 The system which seems to have existed in the church at this time, and for centuries afterwards, was wholly public, involving confession, a period of penance and exclusion from communion, and formal absolution and restoration—the whole process being called exomologesis.” (“Early Christian Doctrines,” p.
 216)

-• Information From The New Advent Catholic Encyclopedia Online:
+• Words From The New Advent Catholic Encyclopedia Online:

 -“Great difficulty is caused by varying terminology and practice during the lengthy time expanse under consideration.
 The word “penance” was used to designate both the entire sacramental procedure and the satisfaction performed by the penitent… Though confession was a necessary presupposition to reception of the Church’s sacramental Penance, it is not always certain what sort of confession was required… But to repeat, documents of the patristic period are difficult to interpret on this score, and unanimous agreement has not been reached among scholars."